JorenSix/JGaborator/README.md

 export JAVA_HOME=$(/usr/libexec/java_home) #optionally set the JAVA_HOME
 ~~~~~~~~

-There is a precompiled version for the M1 (aarch64) platform.

 ## Docker

-There is a dockerfile provided to test jgaborator in docker.
+There is a dockerfile provided to test JGaborator in docker.
 The provided dockerfile runs the Amazon Corretto JRE on LinuxKit.
 It is mainly used to test whether the correct JNI library is unpacked for more exotic platforms.

 ~~~~~~~~
 docker build -t jgaborator:0.7 media docker run jgaborator:0.7 /bin/bash -c "curl https://filesamples.com/samples/audio/mp3/sample3.mp3 --output sample.mp3  && java -jar jgaborator.jar sample.mp3"
 ~~~~~~~~

 ## License
 In the spirit of the packaged gaborator library this code is also licensed under an AGPL license.